ioskrew/SwiftLayout/README.md

   }
   ```

-  this is same as following format exactly:
+  this can be expressed by the following expression:

   ```
   selfview.top = superview.top